-At the party, I also told Gael: “That was a great
+I also told Gael at the party: "That was a great

 speech!"
 He replied: "After that, the Academy will never invite me again."
 I

-told him: “Do not worry, they will,” I replied.
+told him: "Do not worry, they will," replied.

-Eleven years after, the Academy invited him to become a new member.
+Eleven years later, the Academy invited him to become a new member.

 The star of "Y tu mamá también" is a worldwide established actor who had said "No" to Hollywood.

-Other legendary Mexican actors who stood up against the Hollywood stereotypes were Anthony Quinn and Ricardo Montalban.
+Other legendary Mexican actors who stood against Hollywood stereotypes were Anthony Quinn and Ricardo Montalban.

 In the 1950s, the most fabulous Diva of the Golden Age of Mexican Cinema, Maria Felix, also said "No" to Hollywood.
-She firmly believed: "Why should I play a peasant in Hollywood, when in other countries I portray a Queen?"
+She firmly believed: "Why should I play a peasant in Hollywood when I portray a Queen in other countries?"

 He also produced